simula/european-cloud-cover/README.md

 Repository for reading the dataset European Cloud Cover (ECC).
 Available at <add link>.

 ## Examples
+* Read_ECC.ipynb - Notebook for reading the dataset into a pandas dataframe.
+* utils.py - utilities for reading data.
 * Download_ECC.ipynb - Notebook for downloading the dataset to a default.
-* Read_ECC.ipynb - Notebook for reading the dataset into a pandas dataframe.
+* environment.yml - specifications of package necessary to run the notebooks.

 ## How to get started/Project Enviornment
 ```bash